-Optiforms has the capability of producing a variety of specialized shapes including laser-pumping cavities, parabolic and elliptical 2-axis linear troughs, ophthalmic molds, multi-faceted integrating reflectors, as well as full aperture, geometric configurations and access holes, are produced by very precise electro-discharge machining (EDM).
-This unique and extremely accurate process eliminates the optical distortions and dimensional deviations usually induced through conventional machining methods.
+Optiforms has the capability of producing a variety of specialized shapes including laser-pumping cavities, parabolic and elliptical 2-axis linear troughs, ophthalmic molds, multi-faceted integrating reflectors, as well as full aperture, geometric configurations and access holes.
+Electroforming is a unique and extremely accurate process that eliminates the optical distortions and dimensional deviations usually induced through conventional machining methods.

 Computer Designed Optics

 Computer-aided design and engineering have been used at Optiforms since its inception.
 Our capabilities include 2D and 3D component design, drafting, parametric design and drafting for fast turnaround of new products and/or tooling, optical path and ray-trace analysis, and optical analysis of component design.
 This computer-aided optical design allows aconic surfaces to be generated which maximize a given system’s performance parameters.
 Computer generated geometries are then easily produced in master tooling utilizing CNC machining technology.